andrew/ultimate-awesome/README.md

 - [awesome-development](https://github.com/srault95/awesome-development) - L'essentiel du développement logiciel.
 - [Awesome-GithubRepos](https://github.com/Sunilrai486/Awesome-GithubRepos) - This repo contains the list of awesome repo present in GitHub.
 A tribute to the freely available awesome educational resources.
 - [python-awesome](https://github.com/superdev7/python-awesome) - A curated list of awesome Python frameworks, libraries, software and resources.
+- [awesome-open-source](https://github.com/Superp0sit1on/awesome-open-source) - 😎 A curated list of all the best free and open-source software for every need!.
 - [awesome-dev-tools](https://github.com/t18n/awesome-dev-tools) - A curated list of awesome development tools and resources for software developers.
 - [awesome-ML-NLP](https://github.com/team-sakata/awesome-ML-NLP) - A curated list of awesome resources for research about Machine Learning and Natural Language Processing. it includes lot of useful libraries and on-going conferences.
 - [awesome-references](https://github.com/Teinnsei/awesome-references) - Some awesome references .